 A little about Thomn

-My name is Thomn, and I am one of the contributors behind the page "whiteness in America".
+My name is Thomn, and I am one of the contributors behind this website and co-host of the podcast "whiteness in America".
 I recently earned my Ph.D. from Colorado State University and have been working in the field of Education for the past 15 years.
 As a critical scholar practitioner, I am committed toward work that focuses on equity and justice, more specifically work that addresses the issue of whiteness.
 I identify as a white (cis)male, and I acknowledge the intersectionality of these two and other identities hold much power and privilege.
 Part of this project is to serve as an opportunity to continue unpack and explore not only systemic whiteness but how whiteness is part of my lived experience.

-Please note the content and views on this website does not necessarily reflect the opinions of my employer or any employers of the guests/partners
+Please note the content and views on this website does not necessarily reflect the opinions of our employer or any employers of the guests/partners